 Snapchat is the best way to communicate with your friends with benefits.
 It’s more casual, more descriptive, and more fun, and it’s a perfect way to steam things up before you meet.
 She can send you some sexy pics and videos (without fearing them getting all over the web), before a hot date to get both of you in the mood.
 Try it!
 You’ll see.

-Rule #4: Use Birth Control and a Condom
+Rule #4: Use a condom